raDiesle/adventurio/README.md

 #### Overall Goals

+* easy for developers to join, JavaScript based
 * easy to use and understand
 * guide how to use
-* flexible and unlimited possibilities to customize
+* Flexible and unlimited possibilities to customize
 * Offline Support
+* Single Page App
 * Multi language support
-* Tests, social connection
+* Tests
+* Socializing features